Japik-org/Japik/README.md

 (still in developing, but working)

-Control multiple microservices loaded into the same jvm.
+Control multiple microservices loaded into the same or defferent jvm.
 Load new elements and unload others in real-time without stopping your microservices.
 Also provides efficient communication between them.
 Combine elements and their settings like a lego constructor and gain your unique solution!

-This framework currently does not provide socket communications or any useful processing itself out of box.
+This framework does not provide socket communications by it self.
 Use services, modules and extensions to add required implementation.
+For example, use RMIProtocolExtension to enable RMI support for communication between services, or implement your custom protocol.

 Missing/planned:
 1. Upload to maven central
-2. Add support of RMI and RPC for services out of box (to core)
+2. Refactoring Logger
 3. Possibility to migrate services from one jvm to another automatically, easily and safe
 4. Develop more elements (services, modules and extensions) and so gain an easy and flexible tools for:
    1. Create microservices